Gang of Roses

 Gang of Roses is a 2003 Western action drama film written and directed by Jean-Claude La Marre.
-It starred Monica Calhoun, Lil' Kim, LisaRaye, Charity Hill, Bobby Brown, Stacey Dash, Chrystale Wilson, and Marie Matiko.
+It starred Monica Calhoun, Lil' Kim, LisaRaye, Charity Hill, Bobby Brown, Stacey Dash and Marie Matiko.
 The movie took just 18 days to film.

 The film followed by a sequel, Gang of Roses II: Next Generation (2012).

 Plot

-The film starts off with Left Eye Watkins (Brown) and his gang attempting to bully Sheriff Shoeshine Michel (Louis Mandylor) into giving them gold and women.
+The film starts off with Left Eye Watkins and his gang attempting to bully Sheriff Shoeshine Michel into giving them gold and women.
 A female member of the gang is extremely enthusiastic about the women and sets out to rape a can-can girl in the middle of town.
 While resisting, the can-can cuts the female gang member who in turns shoots her in the middle of the road.

 The can-can girl happens to be the sister of Rachel (Calhoun), the protagonist.
-Rachel, a religious, reformed bad girl, rounds up her former gang members, Kim (Dash), Zang Li (Makito), Chastity (Lil' Kim), Maria (LisaRaye), and Charlie (Wilson) to seek revenge.
-They are followed by a blacked haired lady (Gray) who is also seeking revenge upon Chastity.
+Rachel, a religious, reformed bad girl, rounds up her former gang members, Kim (Dash), Zang Li (Matiko), Chastity (Lil' Kim), and Maria (LisaRaye),to seek revenge.
+They are followed by a blacked haired lady who is also seeking revenge upon Chastity.